Co-Op Society

 Co-Op Societies (جمعية تعاونية jamʕīya taʕāwunīya), often shortened to Co-Op, refer to Kuwaiti public organizations that are set up in each area of Kuwait and to provide services to its residents.
-These services mainly manifest in setting up grocery and convenience stores in each area, but Co-Op societies also often include a variety of different stores, both operated by the Co-Op and rented to private entities.
+These services mainly manifest in setting up grocery and convenience stores in each area; Co-Op societies also often include a variety of different stores, both operated by the Co-Op and rented to private entities.
 There are around 60 Co-Ops in operation, making up around 60–70% of retail trade in Kuwait.

 The residents of each area elect the board of their Co-Op on a yearly basis.
 Citizens in each area can become contributing members with voting power and receive a percentage of their purchases back annually.
-Some Co-Ops play a vital role in their community beside their commercial activity.
-For example, Co-Ops often provide support and/or donations to different local events and institutions such as schools.

 History

 Comprising 70% of the retail trade in Kuwait, the legal basis for consumer cooperatives was established in 1962 with law No. 20.
 By the start of the 1980s, Kuwait's cooperative movement became open to Arab and international cooperative movements, and the Kuwaiti Union for Cooperative Societies sought membership in the International Cooperative Alliance as of March 1981.
 All the cooperative society come under the Union of Consumer Cooperative Societies.